A3sal0n/FalconGate/README.md

 $ cd FalconGate/
 $ sudo python install.py
 ```
-*Now you can go for a walk, a coffee or any other beverage of your like because the installation takes some time.
+Now you can go for a walk, a coffee or any other beverage of your like because the installation takes some time.
 The script will print the progress to the console.

 The script should finish without issues if you're using the supported platforms.
-If you're attempting to install FalconGate experimentally to a new hardware platform/OS and you get some errors during the installation you could try to correct the issues manually following the steps listed in the installation script.*
+If you're attempting to install FalconGate experimentally to a new hardware platform/OS and you get some errors during the installation you could try to correct the issues manually following the steps listed in the installation script.

 - Login to your router and disable it's DHCP server function

 FalconGate was designed to work connected to a router over ethernet.
 It does not replaces the functions of your router.
 Instead it becomes a layer of security between your devices and your router.
 Disabling your router's DHCP allows FalconGate to become the new gateway for all the devices connected to the same router in your VLAN.

 - Reboot your device to apply all the configuration changes

+- Login to FalconGate's web app and configure the email address(es) to be used as recipients for alerts and your VirusTotal API key

+Point your browser to https://[FalconGate IP address] and accept the SSL certificate provided by the app.
+Then navigate to the "Configuration" page and fill in the correct fields.
+This configuration it's not mandatory but highly desired if you want to unleash FalconGate's full power.
+In order to receive a free VirusTotal API key you have to register at (https://www.virustotal.com/).

 ### Deployment